 Lay whole paving units first, followed by cut units around obstacles or at edges.
-No units should be cut down to less than one quarter of its original size to prevent looseness or dislodgement at a later date.
+No units should be cut down to less than one quarter of its original size as this can compromise the structural integrity of the completed installation.
 Where it appears that only a small section of block will fit, the "inboard cutting" technique should be adopted.
 The use of a larger or full unit against the edge restraint, allows a smaller unit to be placed in the resulting place.

-Where slopes, gradients or ramps are being constructed, placement of the units should commence at the lowest point ie: the bottom of the slope, working upwards.
+Where slopes, gradients or ramps are being constructed, placement of the units should commence at the lowest point i.e. the bottom of the slope, working upwards.
 Where there is a risk of lateral movement of the paving units due to the gradient encountered, the provision of additional intermediate restraint should be considered.